turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 > -- | x (INT) |
 > -- -----------
 >
-> SELECT x, 1 FROM test;
+> SELECT x, (1) FROM test;
 >
 > SELECT x, return_one() FROM test;
 > ```
 > While these queries produce equivalent results, the latter query may take up to 1000x longer to execute than the former in some database systems.
-This surprising disparity in runtime is a result of the use of the user-defined function (UDF) `return_one()` in the latter query.
-We present an new approach to efficient execution of UDFs in relational database systems that reduces the negative performance impact they impose.
+This surprising disparity in runtime is a result of the use of the user-defined function (UDF) `return_one()` in the latter query and the inefficiency with which it is evaluated.
+We present a novel approach to efficient execution of UDFs in relational database systems that reduces the negative performance impact they impose.

 This revised introduction is far from perfect (and the result about execution time is bogus, so don't cite me on this) but it gets the point across.
 I avoid wasting all that time up front talking about SQL and get right to the crux of the problem: user-defined functions are slow, and we're going to fix it.

-One other recommendation that Simon makes regarding the content in our introductions is to **make contributions explcit and refutable**.
+One other recommendation that Simon makes regarding the content in our introductions is to **make contributions explicit and refutable**.
 By making our contributions explicit, we make it impossible for the reader to misunderstand where prior work stops and our proposed approach begins.
 An easy way to make contributions explicit is by itemizing them with bullets in the body of our introduction.

 Ensuring that our contributions are refuatable requires slightly more throught.
-By _refutable_, Simon means that our contributions must be things that _could be_ false - promises on which we fail to deliver.
+By _refutable_, Simon means that our contributions must be things that _could be_ false - promises on which we might fail to deliver.
 Again, I'll use an example from my own research to illustrate this point.
 Consider the following list of contributions:

 > - We describe the performance bottlenecks of user-defined function execution.
 > - We describe a system for UDF execution via JIT-compilation.

 Now, compare those with this revised list:

-> - With performance profiling results from representative analytical workloads, we show that the overhead imposed by context-switches between relational and imperative execution engines accounts for 80% of the performance degredation introduced by UDFs.
+> - With performance profiling results from representative analytical workloads, we show that the overhead imposed by context-switches between relational and imperative execution engines accounts for 80% of the performance degradation introduced by UDFs.
 > - We implement support for JIT-compilation of user-defined functions in the NoisePage DBMS.
 Our results show that this new execution method improves overall query runtime by up to two orders of magnitude relative to an interpreted baseline.

-The former list contains horrible, strawman examples that I never actually included in a paper or report, but they certainly look like something I _might_ have written had I not considered the important of refutability.
+The former list contains horrible, strawman examples that I never actually included in a paper or report, but they certainly look like something I _might_ have written had I not considered the importance of refutability.

 ### 5. Leave Related Work for Later